-2023 Annual Drinking Water Quality Report for Berlin Township June 24, 2024
+2024 Annual Drinking Water Quality Report for Berlin Township June 24, 2025

-We're pleased to present to you this year's Annual Quality Water Report.
-This year's Annual Quality Water Report.
+We are pleased to present to you this year's Annual Quality Water Report.
 This report is designed to inform you about the quality of water and the services we provide to you every day.
 Our constant goal is to provide with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.